Concept Paper · v15 Web Edition · April 2026

 Proton-boron fusion products have a phase space structure qualitatively more favorable for direct magnetic collimation than thermal plasmas.
 Their entropy is concentrated in angular distribution rather than momentum magnitude.
 Magnetic nozzle geometries can collimate the exhaust by trading angular spread for spatial spread, consistent with Liouville’s theorem, placing the conserved phase space volume in a degree of freedom irrelevant to thrust.

-Adiabatic analysis establishes that collimation is physically effective at mirror ratios up to ~10, bounded by the Larmor radius of 2.9 MeV alphas in the diverging field region.
+Adiabatic analysis establishes that collimation is physically effective at aft mirror ratios up to ~10, bounded by the Larmor radius of 2.9 MeV alphas in the diverging field region.
 Beyond this ratio, particles undergo non-adiabatic detachment with gyrophase-dependent and velocity-dependent smearing of the exhaust angle.
-The resulting directional efficiencies of 70–90% yield estimated propellant mass fractions of 28–31% for a 10-day Earth-Jupiter transfer.
-The concept is robust to moderate efficiency degradation because the efficiency enters through a square root and the rocket equation is logarithmic in exhaust velocity.
+The one-plug topology places the alpha source just aft of a high-field magnetic plug, reflects most forward-born products aft, and converts the remaining narrow forward loss cone into a bounded direct-conversion problem.

 The question this paper poses to the community is whether the phase space argument developed here is quantitatively sufficient to justify a dedicated simulation and design effort.
 We have tried to state the uncertainties clearly enough that readers can form their own judgment.